 New students are assigned an LIS faculty advisor when they are accepted into the Program.
 The advisor guides students through the Program, recommending courses based on a student’s professional goals and academic interests.
 Students must consult with an advisor each semester to discuss academic plans and get approval for course registration.

-Students are encouraged to maintain a copy of the Student Advising Worksheet, and to fill it in each semester to keep track of their progress throughout their Program in requirements and electives, scholarships and awards, and professional group participation.
+Students are encouraged to track their progress through the MLISc degree program via the basic Record of Completed Courses worksheet, filling it in each semester.
+Alternatively, students may also keep an expanded record with the Student Advising worksheet to track of their progress throughout the MLISc degree program in requirements and electives, scholarships and awards, and professional group participation.

 When seeking information about courses, students should feel free to talk to many different people in addition to the faculty advisor: classmates, other faculty members, and librarians can be great resources for learning more about courses.
 For questions about a specific course, it’s a good idea to find out who is teaching the course and ask them directly – or review the course descriptions page for previous syllabi.